bhattsameer/NumSpy-App/README.md

 # Credits

 [Sameer Bhatt](https://github.com/bhattsameer)
-For an awesome API and Suggestion for the App
+For an awesome API and Suggestion for the App.
+Thanks to Way2Sms

 # License